AnyGrasp: Robust and Efficient Grasp Perception in Spatial and Temporal Domains: Methods and Materials

 \subsection{Training Details}

 Input point clouds are down-sampled with a voxel size of 0.005m.
-In the temporal association module, we set $\mathcal{M}=1024$ for each point cloud.
+We set $\mathcal{M}=1024$ for each scene and $\mathcal{C}=256$ for each feature vector. $\mathcal{K}$ is set to 16 in the cylinder grouping of temporal module.
 The two modules are trained on the extended GraspNet-1Billion dataset using one Nvidia GTX 2080 Ti GPU with Adam optimizer~\cite{kingma2014adam} and an initial learning rate of 0.001.
 We adopt the ``poly'' policy with $power=0.9$ for learning rate decay, which is used in DeepLab~\cite{chen2017deeplab}.

 We first train the geometry processing module from scratch with a batch size of 4.
-For data augmentation, we randomly flip the scene horizontally, randomly rotate the points by Uniform$[-30^\circ,30^\circ]$ around the Z-axis (in the camera coordinate frame).
+For data augmentation, we randomly flip the scene horizontally, and randomly rotate the points by Uniform$[-30^\circ,30^\circ]$ around the Z-axis (in the camera coordinate frame).
 We also randomly translate the points by Uniform$[-0.2,0.2]$m in X/Y-axis and Uniform$[-0.1,0.2]$m in Z-axis.

 After the geometry processing module converged, we freeze its weights and train the temporal association module jointly with it.
 Each mini-batch contains four pairs of point clouds, where the two point clouds in one pair are captured by neighboring viewpoints from the same scene.
-Besides random flipping, random rotation and random translation, we also randomly remove some objects in the scene for data augmentation.
-In the loss function, we set $\sigma=0.1$ and $\tau=0.1$.
+Besides random flipping, random rotation, and random translation, we also randomly remove some objects in the scene for data augmentation with a probability of 0.2.